pshunt/dev-accounts/README.md

 - Login and logout
 - Profile page with email update and account deletion
 - Password reset using Django's built-in tools is currently deactivated (non-active) in development but maybe activated in production.
+- Password strength meter.
+- Password requirments that include
+	- a minimum length of 12 characters.
+	- at least 3 of: lowercase, uppercase, digits, and symbols.
 - Custom animated 404 error page

 ---